 I loved my children even before they were born.
 And when both of them received diagnosis after diagnosis, I grieved.
 I cried.
 I feared for their future.
 I've compared them to other kids and felt devastated at how far behind they are their peers.

-What are you thankful for in this special needs journey?
+What things are you thankful for in this special needs journey?
 Please share with us in the comments below!